semihberkayozturk/Torvald-Bot-Website/README.md

 # Torvald-Bot
-Website of multi-functional, cutting-edge technology Discord bot.
+Website of a multi-functional, cutting-edge technology Discord bot.